-Buying a countertop is one of the things our customers find most daunting about the kitchen remodel process.
+Buying a countertop is one thing our customers find most daunting about the kitchen remodel process.
 We understand, it really is a big task that has a lot of options and details involved.
 We want to make sure you have all your bases covered and understand all of your options as well.

 We put together a (Countertop Guide) that you can reference.
 In addition, we thought it was important to note the following extra costs that aren't normally included in the cost of your slab and installation but might be things you'd like to add or consider.